 Yesterday, I put those ideas to work on a container for my front porch.
 But first, the theory.
 The first step in any container project is to find the container and what to put in it.
-Last year, I made a holiday-themed container so I reused that pot.
+I had one left over from last year.
 Then, following the guides from Ardith and Corinne, I gathered my materials.
 A well-balanced container typically has 4 to 5 kinds of greens and 3 or 4 extras, like flowers, twigs or berries.
 Any less than that and it may look plain (although I’ve seen some very nice plain ones this year); any more and it will look chaotic.

 I didn’t want to spend too much so I did a combination buy and scrounge for the materials for the pot.
 I bought a pack of spruce tips and a small bundle of fragrant cedar.
 I cut greens from a large white pine in our yard and a mugo pine.
 For extras, I cut red-twig dogwood branches from the garden and found some fake poinsettia flowers and red berries that I picked up at a dollar store last summer for 50 cents each.